nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 }
 ```

-You can summarize `Suphle\Contracts\Services\Decorators\ServiceErrorCatcher` as an OOP wrapper for the classic `try-catch` programming construct, but with lesser keystrokes, actual error reporting, not having to thing about or enforce wrapping all calls to such services in a try-catch.
+`Suphle\Contracts\Services\CallInterceptors\ServiceErrorCatcher` can be summarized as an OOP wrapper for the classic `try-catch` programming construct but with lesser keystrokes, actual error reporting, not having to think about or enforce wrapping all calls to such services in a try-catch, etc.

 ### Mutative database decorators

-You're unlikely to use `Suphle\Contracts\Services\Decorators\ServiceErrorCatcher` decorator directly, since it's implemented on some higher level decorators e.g. side-effect causing database services.
-There are two users who can possibly be authorized to update a database resource:
+There is a narrow list of users authorized to update a database resource:

-- The resource's owner(s)
+- The resource's owner(s).
-- The software's developer
+- The software's developer.

 Accordingly, all update queries must first confirm the updater matches resource owner.
 The service call (possibly housing multiple queries) ought to lock active rows accordingly, run under a database transaction, alert developer on error before rolling back the transaction.
 Remembering to do all this manually for each mutative service will quickly deteriorate into a nightmare.
 In order to avoid this conscious effort or boilerplate on the part of developer, Suphle provides decorators from which one must be applied on each `Suphle\Services\UpdatefulService`.